daniel-isidro/heroku_hot_n_pop/README.md

 ### Heroku deployment

 Heroku is a platform as a service (PaaS) which can be used to run applications fully in the cloud.
-To deploy the app you will first need to create a free account on [Heroku](https://signup.heroku.com/dc).
+To deploy your app you will first need to create a **free account** on [Heroku](https://signup.heroku.com/dc).

-After signing up, in the Heroku Dashboard, you can use a Github repository as a deployment method on Heroku.
-You have to connect your Heroku app to the Github repository of your choice, and then turn on 'Automatic deploys'.
+After signing up, in the **Heroku Dashboard**, you can use a Github repository as a **deployment method** on Heroku.
+You have to connect your Heroku app to the Github repository of your choice, and then turn on **'Automatic deploys'**.
 That way every time a file is updated on the Github repository, a redeployment to Heroku with those changes is automagically triggered.

 You will need to have these files in the Github repository: